-Movie data set [26]: The IMDB movie data comes from the Internet Movie Database, which includes movies, actors, directors and types.
-A movie heterogeneous network is constructed from the movie data and its schema is shown in Fig. 2c.
+Movie dataset [28]: The IMDB movie data comes from the Internet Movie Database 5, which includes movies, actors, directors and types.
+A movie heterogeneous network is constructed from the movie data and its schema is shown in Fig. 2(c).
 The movie data contains 1.5K movies, 5K actors, 551 directors, and 112 types.

-5.2 Case Study
+B. Case Study

-In this section, we demonstrate the traits of HeteSim through case study in three tasks: automatic object profiling, expert finding, relevance search.
+In this section, we demonstrate the traits of HeteSim through case study in four tasks: automatic object profiling, expert finding, relevance search, and semantic recommendation.

-5.2.1 Task 1: Automatic Object Profiling

-We first study the effectiveness of HeteSim on differenttyped relevance measurement in the automatic object profiling task.
+1) Task 1: Automatic Object Profiling: We first study the effectiveness of our approach on different-typed relevance measurement in the automatic object profiling task.
 If we want to know the profile of an object, we can measure the relevance of the object to objects that we are interested in.
-For example, the academic profile of Christos Faloutsos can be constructed through measuring the relatedness of Christos Faloutsos with related objects, e.g., conferences, affiliations, other authors, etc. Table 2 shows the lists of top relevant objects with various types on ACM data set.
+For example, we want to know the academic profile of Christos Faloutsos6.
+It can be solved through measuring the relatedness of Christos Faloutsos with related objects, e.g., conferences, affiliations, other authors, etc. Table II shows the lists of top relevant objects with various types on ACM dataset.
 APVC path shows the conferences he actively participates.
-Note that KDD and SIGMOD are the two major conferences Christos Faloutsos participates, which are mentioned in his homepage.
+Note that KDD and SIGMOD are the two major conferences Christos Faloutsos participates, which are mentioned in his homepage7.
 From the path APT, we can obtain his research interests: data mining, pattern discovery, scalable graph mining and social network.
 Using APS path, we can discover his research areas represented as ACM subjects: database management (H.2) and data storage (E.2).
-Based on APA path, HeteSim finds the most important co-authors, most of which are his PhD students.
-Another interesting case about the KDD conference profile can be seen in Appendix B, available in the online supplemental material.
+Based on APA path, HeteSim finds the most important co-authors, most of which are his Ph.D students.
+Another interesting case can be seen in Appendix B.